rachwhatsit/asym-cntxt-grphs-mtg/content/program/index.md

 #### Categorical Data

-Tree-based models are particularly relevant for categorical data.
+Asymmetric and contex-specific graphical models ar eparticularly adept at handling categorical data.

 #### Dynamic Variants

-Dynamic adapatation of tree-based models are appearing on the horizon.
+Tree-based and context-specific models are being adapted to include dynamic variants.

 #### Algebraic

-Algebraic advancements necessary for building models.
+This session discusses algebraic advancements adjacent to context-specific and asymmetric graphical models.
 #### Applications

 This session explores powerful applications of these broader models.
 Particular cases include legal applications and medial studies.